 - Having children at a younger age (under 30), having several children, and breast-feeding for long periods of time reduces breast cancer risk.1

-- Having first menstruation at an early age and menopause at a late age increase the probability of developing breast cancer.
-For each year in delay of menarche the risk decreases by about 15% and for each year of delay of menopause it increases about 3%.1,12
+- Having first menstruation prior to 12 years old and/or menopause after age 55 increases the probability of developing breast cancer.12 For each year in delay of menarche the risk decreases by about 15% and for each year of delay of menopause it increases about 3%.1,13

 Menopausal therapy and use of contraceptives.

 - There is a very clear connection between hormone replacement therapy (HRT) and the risk of developing breast cancer.14,15 In the Million Women Study, current users of HRT at recruitment were more likely than never users to develop breast cancer (adjusted relative risk 1.66)16 Breast cancer risk increases the longer HRT is taken.
 14,15

 - Based on a comprehensive amount of evidence, the IARC has concluded that long-term combined estrogen-progestogen menopausal therapy causes cancers of the breast.1

 - The risk depends on the length of use of HRT and is reduced once treatment is stopped, levelling off 5 or more years after stopping treatment.13